Galen Fiss

-Galen Fiss (July 30, 1931 – July 17, 2006) was a National Football League linebacker who played 11 seasons with the Cleveland Browns.
-Fiss was captain on Cleveland's NFL championship team in 1964.
+Galen Fiss (July 30, 1931 – July 17, 2006) was an American professional football player who was a linebacker who played 11 seasons with the Cleveland Browns of the National Football League (NFL).
+He played college football for the Kansas Jayhawks.
+He was captain on Cleveland's NFL championship team in 1964.
 Fiss, who had Alzheimer's disease, died of cardiac arrest in 2006.

 Fiss was inducted into the Kansas Sports Hall of Fame in 2017.